anenadic/committee-task-forces-templates/committee-charter-template.md

   - Process for recruiting and/or selecting new members
   - Process for on-boarding new members
   - Process for off-boarding members
-  - A succession plan for chair/co-chair
+  - Succession plan for chair/co-chair
   - Decision making process

 ### Meetings